PhrSite/SipLibDocumentation/articles/SipTransportManagement.md

 When the user of a SipTransport object has no further need for it, it should perform the following steps.
 1. Unhook the events (optional if the SipTransport object is shut down when the application is shutting down)
 2. Call the Shutdown() method of the SipTransport object.

+The Shutdown() method of the SipTransport class calls the Close() method of the SIPChannel that it is using so it is not necessary to call SIPChannel.Close().

 The following code snippet shows how to create and use the SipTransport class.
 ```